Tor putitora: Conservation issues

+Habitat

+The golden mahseer is naturally found in montane and submontane regions within streams and rivers across the Himalayan region.
+Its habitat includes high-energy river systems with rocky substrates, and the species has shown adaptability to lacustrine environments formed by dam impoundments.
+Additionally, introduced populations have established in lakes where suitable habitats for reproduction are created by ephemeral stream inputs.
+The species' ability to thrive in varied environmental conditions underscores the importance of preserving both natural river ecosystems and artificial reservoirs for the sustainable conservation of this fish species in the South Himalayan region.

 Releases beyond native range

 Recent releases of artificially bred stock have been into the Irrawaddy River basin in Nagaland, India and, through the Indo-German Biodiversity Programme releases into the Hira Bambai reservoir and small streams around Melghat Tiger Reserve, part of the Tapti River basin.
 The effect of releasing fish from a different river basin, well outside its native range is uncertain.
 That these fish are being released over a ten-year period, with as many as 10,000 in each batch, must be considered a huge threat to the native mahseer and other fish species.

-According to Dr Ogale, former scientist leading the fish breeding programme for Tata Power:
+According to Ogale, former scientist leading the fish breeding programme for Tata Power:

 "When these mature, there will be more fingerlings which will be then introduced in river Tapi".

 River Tapi is a west-flowing river of the central Indian state of Maharashtra.